 Is Bavaria Really Germany?

-Many a German will cry afoul when hearing someone has said they have Germany while they have only been to Bavaria.
+Many a German will cry afoul when hearing someone has said they have been to Germany while they have only been to Bavaria.
 They will argue that this is not real Germany and that one must travel up north to get the true German experience.
 But with the allure of Southern Germany, with its beer halls, meaty portions, and unimaginable landscapes, its hard to really pay attention to all of that anyway.
 Welcome to Bavaria, the Germany most familiar to you at home, and the Germany that everyone wants to see.

 1. Smoked Beer